John Harington, 2nd Baron Harington of Exton: Return to England

 On his return to Coventry Harington became the Member of Parliament for Coventry for a brief period (1610–1611) when the incumbent John Rogerson was taken ill.
 He was also appointed Lord Lieutenant of Rutland in 1613 on the death of his father, a position he held until his own death the following year.

 In August 1613 21-year-old Harington succeeded to his father's title and a heritage of debts, and vainly attempted to retrieve the family fortunes by obtaining a royal patent on the minting of lead farthings from the mint under a scheme proposed by Gerard de Malynes on 10 April.
 After the farthings proved unpopular, the young Lord Harington of Exton died at Kew on 27 February 1614 and was buried at Exton.

 On 18 February he had sold the lordship of Exton to Sir Baptist Hicks, and by his will, made at the same time, left the overplus of the estates, after the creditors had been paid (according to his mother the debts amounted to £40,000), to his two sisters, two-thirds to Lucy, Countess of Bedford, and one-third to Frances, Lady Chichester (d.
 1615), whose kneeling effigy exists in Pilton Church in Devon, first wife of Sir Robert Chichester (1578–1627) of Raleigh.
 The Countess of Bedford eventually sold the remaining family estates in Rutland.

 Reputation

 Harington's contemporaries wrote of him in the highest terms.
 His funeral sermon was preached by Richard Stock, pastor of All Hallows, Bread Street, and published as "The Church's Lament for the Loss of the Godly" (London, 1614), with a small woodprint portrait.
 Appended to this publication were an epitaph and elegies by F. Herring and Sir Thomas Roe.
 At the same time a poem entitled "Sorrows Lenitive, written upon occasion of the death of that hopeful and noble young gentleman, &c.", was written by Abraham Jackson, and dedicated to Harington's mother and sister Lucy.
-John Donne took leave of poetry in a funeral ode on Harington (published after his death in hia volume of Poems, London, 1633), and Thomas Gataker, in his "Discours Apologetical", London, 1654, p.
+John Donne took leave of poetry in a funeral ode on Harington (published after his death in his volume of Poems, London, 1633), and Thomas Gataker, in his "Discours Apologetical", London, 1654, p.
 36, styles him a "mirror of nobility".
 A portrait is in Henry Holland's Herωologia.